Artpeii/3108-25-WRITEUPUMAR/misc/kotak_angkasa.md

 ### Takeaways:
 - I realise by reading others' write-ups, you can modify the JavaScript of the cube to the solved state.
-- Nonetheless, solving the puzzle was fun
+- Nonetheless, solving the puzzle was fun xD